Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Numerical experiments

 The evolution of the approximation accuracy when the noise intensity $s$ in the coordinates varies is plotted in Fig.~\ref{Noise_fig} in terms of error estimation $\varepsilon$.
 We compare gLARS-ALS using standard least squares (LS) with its `robust' counterpart relying on weighted total least squares (wTLS) as discussed in section~\ref{Noise_section}.

 When the noise intensity increases, the error exponentially increases, quickly deteriorating the quality of the approximation with a noise standard deviation here as low as $s = 3 \times 10^{-5}$.
 When the noise is strong (low SNR), both the LS and the wTLS methods achieve poor accuracy.
-However, if the dataset is only mildly corrupted with noise, the wTLS approach is seen to achieve a significantly better accuracy than the standard least squares.
-While it is useful only on a range of SNR and somehow computationally costly, this feature is deemed important for a successful solution method in an experimental context where noise is naturally present.
+However, if the dataset is only mildly corrupted with noise, the wTLS approach is seen to achieve a significantly better accuracy than the standard least squares, while the solution process is significantly slower than that using the standard least squares.
+The present paper is based on the assumption that the critical part of the whole solution chain of determining a good approximation of the QoI is the data acquisition and that the cost of the post-processing part is not the main issue.
+However, while it is useful only on a range of SNR and somehow computationally costly, this feature is deemed important for a successful solution method in an experimental context where noise is naturally present.

+If the noisy dataset is unbiased, possible further improvements upon the wTLS approach include lowering the complexity of the approximation model.
+Indeed, the well known bias-variance tradeoff indicates that a more robust, while less accurate, approximation can be obtained when the complexity of the retained model decreases.
+To improve the robustness of our present approach, a natural way is hence to trade some accuracy for some additional robustness.
+For instance, a predictor selection within each retained groups $\left\{f_{\bgamma \in \basissetfpost}\right\}$ can be considered, further lowering the final number of coefficients involved in the approximation and likely improving its robustness w.r.t. noise in the data.
+This could be achieved by estimating the approximation coefficients via a \emph{penalized} (total) least squares problem as mentioned in section~\ref{subsection_regression}.